Animalbooth: multimodal feature enhancement for animal subject personalization: Abstract

 \section{Abstract}

-Personalized animal image generation is challenging due to rich appearance cues and large morphological variability.
+\looseness=-1 Personalized animal image generation is challenging due to rich appearance cues and large morphological variability.
 Existing approaches often exhibit feature misalignment across domains, which leads to identity drift.
-We present \textit{AnimalBooth}, a framework that strengthens identity preservation with an \textit{Animal Net} and an adaptive attention module, mitigating cross domain alignment errors.
-We further introduce a frequency controlled feature integration module that applies Discrete Cosine Transform filtering in the latent space to guide the diffusion process, enabling a coarse to fine progression from global structure to detailed texture.
-To advance research in this area, we curate \textit{AnimalBench}, a high resolution dataset for animal personalization.
-Extensive experiments show that \textit{AnimalBooth} consistently outperforms strong baselines on multiple benchmarks and improves both identity fidelity and perceptual quality.
+We present \textit{AnimalBooth}, an inference-time tuning-free framework that strengthens identity preservation with an \textit{Animal-Net} and an adaptive attention module, mitigating cross-domain alignment errors.
+We further introduce a frequency-controlled feature integration module that applies Discrete Cosine Transform filtering in the latent space to guide the diffusion process, enabling a coarse-to-fine progression from global structure to detailed texture.
+To advance research in this area, we curate \textit{AnimalBench}, a high-resolution dataset for animal personalization.
+Extensive experiments show that \textit{AnimalBooth} consistently outperforms strong baselines on multiple benchmarks with superior efficiency, improving both identity fidelity and perceptual quality.
+The code and dataset will be made publicly available in the future.

-\section{INTRODUCTION}
+\section{Introduction}

-Personalized multimodal generation is a prominent yet challenging subfield that aims to synthesize images conforming to both textual descriptions (text--image consistency) and the intrinsic characteristics of custom concepts (identity consistency)~\cite{deng2025locref, dai2025diffusefist, PersonalizedICASSP, shen2025imagharmony}.
-This paradigm shows strong potential across diverse applications ranging from creative artistry to product design~\cite{shen2025imaggarment, shen2025long}.
-However, accurately capturing the identity of animal subjects, which exhibit complex visual features such as fine-grained fur textures and non-rigid morphologies, remains a significant hurdle~\cite{Anima2ICASSP, shen2024imagpose}.
+Personalized multimodal generation is a prominent yet challenging subfield that aims to synthesize images conforming to both textual descriptions (text--image consistency) and the intrinsic characteristics of custom concepts (identity consistency)~\citep{deng2025locref, dai2025diffusefist, PersonalizedICASSP, shen2025imagharmony}.
+This paradigm shows strong potential across diverse applications ranging from creative artistry to product design~\citep{shen2025imaggarment, shen2025long}.
+However, accurately capturing the identity of animal subjects, which exhibit complex visual features such as fine-grained fur textures and non-rigid morphologies, remains a significant hurdle~\citep{Anima2ICASSP, shen2024imagpose}.